Deck Staining12 min read

 Can I stain over old stain?

 Yes, if the old stain is sound and well-adhered.
-Lightly sand and clean first.
-If the old stain is peeling or flaking, strip it completely before restaining.
+Lightly sand and clean first to ensure bonding.
+If the old stain is peeling or flaking, you must strip it completely.
+Leaving failing stain under new stain guarantees peeling within months.
+Use a chemical stripper or sand the entire deck down to bare wood.
+This is labor-intensive but necessary for a lasting finish.

-What's the best time of year to stain a deck?
+What's the best time of year to stain a deck in the Bay Area?

 Should I use oil-based or water-based stain?

-Oil-based stains penetrate deeper and last longer on wood, but they take longer to dry and have stronger odors.
-Water-based stains dry faster, are low-VOC, and clean up with soap and water.
+Oil-based stains penetrate deeper and last longer on wood — often 5–7 years for quality products.
+They provide richer color and are more forgiving during application.
+However, they take longer to dry (12–24 hours) and have stronger VOCs.
+Water-based stains dry faster (4–6 hours), are low-VOC, and clean up with soap and water.
 Both work well when applied correctly.
+For Bay Area homeowners concerned about environmental impact, water-based stains like Benjamin Moore Arborcoat are excellent choices.
+For maximum durability on high-traffic decks, oil-based remains the gold standard.

 Do I need to sand my deck before staining?